polo871209/break-the-ice-with-python/README.md

 # break-the-ice-with-python

 ***A journey of 100+ simple yet interesting problems.***

 ## Introduction

 ***The exercise text contents of this repository was collected from GitHub account of [darkprinx](https://github.com/darkprinx/break-the-ice-with-python).
-These are the exercise that I want to improve myself with basic python skills also get my hand dirty.***
+These are the exercise that I used to improve myself with basic python skills.***

 # 100+ Python challenging programming exercises